redpanda-data/connect/website/docs/components/processors/schema_registry_decode.md

 ### `avro_raw_json`

 Whether Avro messages should be decoded into normal JSON ("json that meets the expectations of regular internet json") rather than [Avro JSON](https://avro.apache.org/docs/current/specification/_print/#json-encoding).
 If `true` the schema returned from the subject should be decoded as [standard json](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodecForStandardJSONFull) instead of as [avro json](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodec).
 There is a [comment in goavro](https://github.com/linkedin/goavro/blob/5ec5a5ee7ec82e16e6e2b438d610e1cab2588393/union.go#L224-L249), the [underlining library used for avro serialization](https://github.com/linkedin/goavro), that explains in more detail the difference between the standard json and avro json.
+This field does not affect messages with a JSON schema, only the ones with an AVRO one.

 Type: `bool`